Kotkasim: Kotkasim Airport

 Kotkasim Airport worth Rs 10,669 Cr has been approved by Central Government.
 Work will start soon after the paperwork.

 The above project is expected to be completed by 2027.

 Location

 Kotkasim is located in the National Capital Region, 125 km south of Delhi, 150 km north of state capital Jaipur, 65 km north of Alwar city, 25 km east of Rewari city, 25 km south of Dharuhera, 20 km south of Bhiwadi and 20 km north of Tijara, another town in Alwar district.

 It is easily reached from NH8 (Delhi-Jaipur-Mumbai highway) via GarhiBolni village.
 Regular buses connect KotKasim to Rewari, Gurgaon, Manesar, Kishangarh Bas, Dharuhera, Bhiwadi, Tijara and Alwar.

-National Highway NH.08 distance 15KM.
+National Highway NH.08 distance 15 km.

 Kotkasim town established in Mid of Mega highway Rewari to Alwar, state highway from Mundawar to Kotkasim, state highway Kotkasim to Tijara, Mega Highway Kotkasim to Dharuherea.